Academics call for end to 'Christian' RE and daily worship in schools

-Ulster University academics call for an end to “Christian focussed” religious education and daily worship in Northern Ireland schools
+UNESCO backed report funded by Integrated Education Fund (IEF) calls for end to ‘Christian focused’ religious education and daily worship in Northern Ireland schools

-Academics at Ulster University have called for an end to laws which require “Christian focussed” religious education and daily acts of worship in Northern Ireland schools.
+A report funded by the Integrated Education Fund has called for an end to “Christian focused” religious education and daily acts of worship in Northern Ireland schools.

-The call was made in an Ulster University (UU) research paper from its UNESCO Education Centre, and are backed by the Integrated Education Fund, the BBC reported.
+The paper, by Dr Matt Milliken and Prof Stephen Roulston, argues for “radical change” and a single, more secular education system with an end to all academic selection.

-“Segregation is still endemic in the current system and has proven to be resolutely resistant to almost every effort to introduce progressive reform,” the paper said.
+Their report, ‘How education needs to change: A vision for a single system’ received core funding from the Integrated Education Fund (IEF) and was produced by the United Nations-funded UNESCO Centre at Ulster University.

 Most Popular